Warpten/DBFilesClient.NET/README.md

 We then add the amount of entries in the copy table.

+> This data dates from v1.0.0.2.
+Later versions do not introduce any kind of speed deterioration.

 ```
 File name                        Time to load        Record count   Expected   OK
 ---------------------------------------------------------------------------------